 1.5 The Automotive Service Association endorses and supports the Inter-Industry Conference on Auto Collision Repair (I-CAR) and urges the active participation of its Collision Division members in I-CAR’s nationwide educational/training programs.

 1.6 Legislation having the potential or actual setting of establishing a monopoly for any manufacturer or distributor of any automotive parts will be opposed.
+ASA supports a competitive parts marketplace.

 1.7 Required refrigerant Certification of Technicians is recommended by ASA to be done under quality control testing.
-ASA national will continue to meet with EPA as that agency develops certification requirements for emission repair technicians.

-1.8 The Automotive Service Association supports shop licensing and technical certification regulations that include but is not limited to proper training; compliance with Federal, state, and local regulations; certifications of technicians; minimum level of insurance; and minimum level of equipment standards for automotive shops.
+1.8 The Automotive Service Association supports shop licensing and technical certification regulations that include but are not limited to proper training; compliance with Federal, state, and local regulations; certifications of technicians; minimum level of insurance; and minimum level of equipment standards for automotive shops.

 1.9 The Automotive Service Association endorses and supports the ASE Education Foundation and urges voluntary participation by automotive training facilities to become accredited.